-American Board of Optometry (ABO) board certification is a process that allows doctors of optometry to demonstrate that they exceed entry level requirements and are maintaining the appropriate knowledge, skills and experience needed to deliver quality eyecare.
-The American Board of Optometry was created in 2009 to provide optometrists with a voluntary pathway to earn a meaningful board certification credential.
+American Board of Optometry (ABO) board certification is a process that allows doctors of optometry to demonstrate that they exceed entry level requirements and are maintaining the appropriate knowledge, skills and experience to deliver quality eye care.
+The American Board of Optometry was created in 2009 to provide optometrists with a voluntary pathway to earn a meaningful Board Certification credential.

 To download a printable handout on becoming a Diplomate, click here.

-The American Board of Optometry’s processes of board certification and Maintenance of Certification demonstrates that the optometrist is dedicated to providing quality patient care.
-By studying for and passing a rigorous examination, the doctors demonstrate that they have reviewed what they learned in school, kept up with new developments and used these bodies of knowledge to provide high quality patient care.
-The ABO’s Maintenance of Certification program calls upon optometrists to demonstrate their commitment to lifelong learning.
+The American Board of Optometry’s processes of Board Certification and Maintenance of Certification demonstrate that the optometrist is dedicated to providing quality patient care.
+By studying for and passing a rigorous examination, doctors demonstrate that they have reviewed what they learned in school, kept up with new developments, and used these bodies of knowledge to provide high quality patient care.
+The Maintenance of Certification program calls on optometrists to demonstrate their commitment to lifelong learning.

 How will American Board of Optometry Board Certification help the general public?

-Optometrists are required to complete pre-professional undergraduate education in a college or university and four years of professional education in a college of optometry, before earning the doctor of optometry (O.D.) degree.
-Some optometrists then complete an optional residency for additional concentrated experience.
+Optometrists are required to complete pre-professional undergraduate education at a college or university, and four years of professional education at a college of optometry, before earning the doctor of optometry (OD) degree.
+Some optometrists complete an optional residency for additional concentrated experience.

 Before earning licensure, optometrists must pass the National Board of Examiners in Optometry (NBEO) examinations.
 The results of the NBEO examinations are used by all state licensing boards to grant licenses to qualified doctors of optometry.